bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Performs left-to-right function composition.
+### Performs left-to-right function composition

 -   Use `functools.reduce()` to perform left-to-right function composition.
 -   The first (leftmost) function can accept one or more arguments; the remaining functions must be unary.

 ```py
 from functools import reduce